 Training locations

 Residents train at Corewell Health Grand Rapids Hospitals and at Trinity Health Grand Rapids.
 Corewell Health Grand Rapids Hospitals, located in downtown Grand Rapids, Michigan, include Blodgett Hospital, Butterworth Hospital, Fred and Lena Meijer Heart Center, Helen DeVos Children's Hospital, and Lemmen-Holton Cancer Pavilion.
-There is a total of 1,324 staffed beds throughout Corewell Health Grand Rapids.
+There is a total of more than 1,300 staffed beds throughout Corewell Health Grand Rapids Hospitals.

-Butterworth Hospital is a 670-bed non-profit acute care teaching hospital.
+Butterworth Hospital is an approximately 700-bed non-profit acute care teaching hospital.
 It serves as a Level I Trauma Center that provides radiology residents with the majority of their emergency radiology exposure as well as the High-Risk OB Referral Center for West Michigan.
 It houses the West Michigan Regional Burn Center.
-In addition to cardiac transplantation, Corewell Health in West Michigan has also been recently approved for lung transplants.
+In addition to cardiac transplantation, Corewell Health in West Michigan also performs lung transplants.
 On average, 350,000 studies are performed per year.

-Corewell Health Blodgett Hospital is a 410-bed non-profit acute care teaching hospital with an active medical staff of 240 physicians in East Grand Rapids, Michigan.
+Corewell Health Blodgett Hospital is a more than 350-bed non-profit acute care teaching hospital with an active medical staff of 240 physicians in East Grand Rapids, Michigan.
 It houses an Arthritis Institute, which focuses on reconstructive surgery.
 Residents complete most of their fluoroscopy here, where there is a substantial bariatric surgery population.
-The Blodgett Hospital Diagnostic Radiology department performs an excess of 35,000 diagnostic exams per year, including CT and MRI scanning, nuclear medicine with Single Photon Emission Computed Tomography (SPECT) camera, angiography, and ultrasound.
+The Blodgett Hospital Diagnostic Radiology department performs an excess of more than 35,000 diagnostic exams per year, including CT and MRI scanning, nuclear medicine with Single Photon Emission Computed Tomography (SPECT) camera, angiography, and ultrasound.

 Radiology residents are exposed to state-of-the-art equipment, including: